-Developing Capacity and Shaping Mindsets for Effective and Widespread Adaptation
+Shaping Mindsets for Effective and Widespread Adaptation – From Building Capacity to Strengthening Capability

 Have you been involved in capacity development (CD) activities that failed to have a sustainable and lasting impact on the learner’s ability to do a better job or take more impactful action than before the CD activity?
 Or in trainings where the ‘knowing’ expert teaches the ‘unknowing’ participants?
 Fortunately, less and less of these one-directional CD approaches are being used while principles of co-creation and co-development become increasingly integrated in CD approaches across the globe.
-Yet many positive CD examples still struggle to retain widespread impact.
+Yet many positive CD examples still struggle to retain widespread impact. (see also the Special Report on the Global Climate Change Alliance +, 2023).
 Consequently, a lot remains to be done to improve CD practices.

 We promote a decentralized approach to ‘Capacity Development for Effective Adaptation’ that follows a set of underlying principles:

-- CD activities should be embedded in the learners’ daily professional activities and should governed by the learning conditions and aspirations of the learner him/herself.
+- CD activities should be embedded in the learners’ daily professional activities and should be governed by the learning conditions and aspirations of the learner.
 The learner should be in the driving seat, with trainers, coaches, mentors etc. adjusting to the speed, required content, pre-knowledge of the learner (demand-drivenness);

 - CD should be trust-based, contextualised and culturally sensitive;